readthedocs/blog/read-the-docs-2014-stats.rst

 We are working on a number of new features to expand the user base, and make the site more approachable.
-We forward to continuing to improve the documentation ecosystem in the new year.
+We look forward to continuing to improve the documentation ecosystem in the new year.

 .. _Read the Docs: https://readthedocs.org/